 Sometimes, it’s not possible to avoid a pothole.
 DC traffic and narrow roads make that common enough.
 When in this situation, try to safely reduce your speed and release the brakes before rolling over the pothole.
 Locked up brakes can worsen the impact and damage.
 Potholes can give your vehicle a jolt, so make sure you have a good grip on your steering wheel to avoid careening in a dangerous direction.
 Be wary of puddles, as they could be hiding deeper potholes, and remain aware after hitting one pot hole, since it’s common for a few to cluster together.

->As we move towards warmer weather, keep an eye out for new or expanding potholes.
-Hitting large ones with ragged edged can seriously damage your tires, rims, and undercarriage.
+As we move towards warmer weather, keep an eye out for new or expanding potholes.
+Hitting large ones with ragged edges can seriously damage your tires, rims, and undercarriage.
 This damage can be serious enough to cause you to lose control of your vehicle, putting yourself and others in danger.
 Follow the above tips to avoid pothole damage, and see your local auto technician as soon as possible if you do happen to hit one.

 Vehicle care information made available by Metro Motor is presented as helpful advice for general maintenance and should not be construed as instructions for at-home vehicle service.
 Be sure to consult your owner’s manual and a licensed, professional mechanic for diagnostics and repair.